Search by

 Getting around Miami is simple and student-friendly, with many transport options that are easy and affordable.
 Whether you’re going to your university, visiting beaches, or exploring cultural spots, Miami’s transit system makes it convenient.

-Miami’s walkable areas like Midtown, Wynwood and Overtown are ideal for students living nearby.
+4. Walking: Miami’s walkable areas like Midtown, Wynwood, and Overtown are ideal for students living nearby.
 With pedestrian-friendly streets and shaded sidewalks, walking is a healthy and scenic choice, especially for students at nearby schools or in off-campus apartments.

 1. University of Miami (UM)

 The University of Miami is a well-known private research university with over 19,000 students.
-Located in Coral Gables, UM is famous for strong programs in business, marine science, medicine, and law.
-The campus has modern classrooms, labs, and wellness centers, making it a top spot for student life in Miami.
+Located in Coral Gables, UM is famous for strong programs in Business, Marine Science, Medicine, and Law.
 It also has some of the best student housing, like The Standard Coral Gables, which offers modern amenities and a convenient location for students.

 2. Florida International University (FIU)

 Florida International University is a huge public university with over 56,000 students.
-Its main campus is in West Miami-Dade, and it’s known for engineering, hospitality, and international business.
-FIU has a diverse student group and offers great academic support, internships, and research opportunities.
+Its main campus is in West Miami-Dade, close to options for student housing near Florida International University, and it’s known for Engineering, Hospitality, and International Business.
+FIU has a strong student group and offers great academic support, internships, and research opportunities.

 3. Miami Dade College (MDC)

 Miami Dade College is one of the largest and most open colleges in the U.S., serving over 100,000 students across eight campuses.
-Known for its associate and bachelor’s degrees, MDC is perfect for students wanting flexible, job-focused education in fields like nursing, film, and technology.
+MDC is perfect for students wanting flexible, job-focused education in fields like Nursing, Film, and Technology.
+Amber has lots of verified listings for student housing near Miami Dade College.

 Nearby Places